 It makes total sense.
 You have to be up high on all those glasses.
 You can’t have anything that’s deficient on there.

 If you have 30 tens, you can afford 1 or 2 sevens and eights.
 You can still hit that 380 total mark to be fundable.
 In the coarsest of terms, that’s how the algorithm measures your borrower behavior.
 Right now is the time we need to start building better behaviors and making those behaviors known to our lenders.
 How we do our car payments, how we do our mortgages, the balances we carry, the amount of traffic we put on our credit cards, the traffic we put in our checking accounts, all these different things are part of this 40-borrower behaviors.
-The safer they feel, they will not just not contract your credit limits, they will expand your credit limits.”Over Click To Tweet
+The safer they feel, they will not just not contract your credit limits, they will expand your credit limits.Over limit is one of the most horrible things you can do to your profile and score.
+Click To Tweet

 In fact, every day, me and my team meet in our morning huddle.
 Our number one metric for our business, whether our business is making it or failing, is clients funded.
 Not new clients, not new sales, clients funded.
 That’s the metric that we measure.
 Every day, there are more individuals who are getting credit limit increases while people out in the world are getting shut down.
 The reason is because we teach them how to hit that 8, 9, and 10, and fill their glasses full to the brim with these positive borrower behaviors.
 You got to start teaching the lenders the algorithms.
 You need to teach them that you are worth keeping as a borrower.
 Getting more money, new approvals.